thibaultduponchelle/thibaultduponchelle.github.io/_posts/2021-03-19-New-Github-action-to-Upload-to-CPAN.md

 ## Conclusion
 I really think this action is useful and since I wrote it, I discovered that these kind of things exist for other ecosystems (e.g. rubygems, pypi...) so it confirmed my feeling :smile:

-Then all that remains is to wish you Happy releasing! :sparkles:
+Then all that remains is to wish you Happy releasing!

 ![Muppet](/assets/images/kco5uq6sjtyag2a7bpvy.gif)